southpaw99/Exodus/Download/README.md

 6. Turn On Unknown Sources

+7. Turn On Notifications

-7. Select Yes.
+8. Select Yes.

-8. From here you have many ways to chose from.
+9. From here you have many ways to chose from.

 ## Easy Way

-9.
+10.